wrr/rack-wwwhisper/heroku-doc.md

 wwwhisper by default inserts an iframe to HTML responses.
 The iframe contains an email of currently logged in user and a logout button.
-If Rack is configured to compress responses, compression middleware should be put before wwwhisper, otherwise iframe won't be injected.
+If Rack is configured to compress responses, compression middleware should be put before wwwhisper, otherwise iframe won't be inserted.

 ### Push the configuration and test the authorization